jasandoval1/windev_training/processes/README.md

 ### Checks on Learning

-- Among what are typically consider "normal" user-mode processes, there remain important distinctions between Windows process types.
+- Among what are typically considered "normal" user-mode processes, there remain important distinctions between Windows process types.
 What are the five (5) distinct types of user-mode processes?
 - What is the user-mode process management object?
 - What is the primary Win32 API function used to spawn new Windows processes?
 - Suppose _Process A_ creates _Process B_.
 What is the final step in process initialization performed in the context of _Process A_?